iMPratham27/Stateful-Widget-Assignments/README.md

 # Stateful-Widget-Assignments
-Basic apps using stateful widget.
+Basic apps using stateful widget in flutter.